gaetanserre/NeuralNet/README.md

 Neural Net is a C++ library able to create a neural network from a file containing the weights.

-Currently, only the *Dense* layers and the *Relu* activation function are available but it's quite easy to add more.
+Currently, only the *Dense* layers are available.

 ## Structure of the weight file